 What is a Green Business?

-A green business or a sustainable business is an enterprise that is mindful of its biggest practices and actively seeks to minimise its negative impact or amplify the positive impact generated by it.
+A green business or a sustainable business is an enterprise that is mindful of its biggest practices and actively seeks to minimize its negative impact or amplify the positive impact generated by it.
 Some fundamental descriptors make a business sustainable.
-Most sustainable businesses seek to achieve the Triple Bottom Line or 3BL - to optimise their performance and impact from a social, environmental and financial standpoint.
+Most sustainable businesses seek to achieve the Triple Bottom Line or 3BL - to optimize their performance and impact from a social, environmental, and financial standpoint.

 1. Start an Online (or Brick and Mortar) Plant Store For Your Neighbourhood

 If you consider yourself a green thumb, or simply just have a love for plants, running an online plant store can be an extremely lucrative and fulfilling business opportunity.
 In the US alone, the market for plants and flowers grew to 15.34 billion US dollars in 2020, and after the pandemic, more and more people have invested in plants to make their homes a more green and welcoming space.

 Running a local plant store with an online presence can be a great way to set up a local business with the opportunity to scale in the future.
 The best part is, you can start selling from the confines of your own home as you slowly build your business!